NiftyDarkhorse/YBS/README.md

 - Used to make async calls to the Flickr API

 GSON
-- Used to deserialse the FLicr API json repsonse into anm object
+- Used to deserialse the Flickr API json repsonse into anm object

 Coil
 - Used to show the image in the feed in the list/grid view